musicterms/MusicTerms.GitHub.io/terms/conditions.md

 ### 2.1 Service Overview

-We provide a Music Terminology Library for users to explore and learn.
+We provide a Music Terminology Library that covers a wide range of genres.
 This service is designed to help users understand music terminology in a comprehensive way.

 ### 2.2 Service Updates